 Highlights from nampiLLai‘s introduction

-- avathArams (incarnations) are common for both unfortunate and most fortunate ones – the unfortunate ones treat him like a normal human being and become losers; the most fortunate ones being amazed at him (for being born as a human being out of great compassion even though he is the supreme) and be uplifted. emperumAnAr told embAr “If we say ‘sarvEsvaran is supreme’ many people shy away from him out of fear, so we explained his easy approachability.
+- avathArams (incarnations) are common for both unfortunate and most fortunate ones – the unfortunate ones treat him like a normal human being and become losers; the most fortunate ones being amazed at him (for being born as a human being out of great compassion even though he is supreme), areuplifted. emperumAnAr told embAr “If we say ‘sarvEsvaran is supreme’ many people shy away from him out of fear, so we explained his easy approachability.
 Some gave up on him considering ‘he is so simple’.
 But you are the only one who greatly appreciates his simplicity”.

 - When a kind-hearted person digs a lake/pond, some may drown and kill themselves while others may quench their thirst and be fulfilled.
-When a lamp is lit, some fire-flies fall in it and kill themselves while others benefit from the light given by the lamp. emperumAn too is glorified as light (knowledge) giving lamp in many pAsurams such as periya thirumozhi 4.3.8 “vEdha nal viLakku” (the auspicious lamp revealed in vEdham), thiruppAvai 5 “Ayar kulaththinil thOnRum aNi viLakku” (the shining lamp of the cow-herd clan), perumAL thirumozhi 10.1 “venkathirOn kulaththukkOr viLakku” (the shining lamp of sun dynasty).
-Even in this avathArams (where he presents himself so simply), sisupAla, pUthanA, etc., fought with him and were destroyed.
+When a lamp is lit, some fire-flies fall in it and kill themselves while others benefit from the light given by the lamp. emperumAn too is glorified as light (knowledge) giving lamp in many pAsurams such as periya thirumozhi 4.3.8 “vEdha nal viLakku” (the auspicious lamp revealed in vEdham), thiruppAvai 5 “Ayar kulaththinil thOnRum aNi viLakku” (the shining lamp of the cow-herd clan), perumAL thirumozhi 10.1 “venkadhirOn kulaththukkOr viLakku” (the shining lamp of solar dynasty).
+Even in these avathArams (where he presents himself in such a simple manner), sisupAla, pUthanA et al fought with him and were destroyed.
 But many were uplifted by him in his avathArams.

-- When he descends into the material world as humans, etc., he is not bound by karmA.
+- When he descends into the material world as human et al he is not bound by karmA.
 Instead he descends out of his own desire/will.
 He himself explains that he descends in many many forms in srI bhagavath gIthA 4.5 “bahUni mE vyathIthAni…” (Oh destroyer of enemies (arjuna)!
 I have also taken many births and you have too.
 I remember all my births but you do not).
-He further explains his avathAra rahasyam (the purpose of his incarnations) in gIthA 4.9 “janma karma cha mE dhivyam …” (My birth and activities are divine) – my births are not out of karmA but out of my desire; Even when I am born I am unborn; Even when I am born in these simple forms, my supremacy remains with me; I have imposed my divine body in these material forms; One who knows any of these will not be born again in this material realm; Do they have to be born even after my birth (my birth is to eradicate their birth)?
-Are there two supreme persons (i.e., can others override my desire/will)?” – It is highlighted in arumpadham that nampiLLai explains this sequence keeping gIthA slOkam 4.6 “ajOpisan“).
-Thus, depending upon the principles explained by kaNNan emperumAn in 4th adhyAyam of srI bhagavath gIthA, AzhwAr explains that emperumAn descends in avathArams such as srI rAma, krishNa, etc. and is most easily approachable.
+He further explains his avathAra rahasyam (the purpose of his incarnations) in gIthA 4.9 “janma karma cha mE dhivyam …” (My birth and activities are divine) – my births are not out of karmA but out of my desire.
+Even when I am born I am unborn.
+Even when I am born in these simple forms, my supremacy remains with me.
+I have imposed my divine body in these material forms.
+One who knows any of these will not be born again in this material realm.
+Do they have to be born even after my birth (my birth is to eradicate their birth)?
+Are there two supreme persons (i.e., can others override my desire/will)?” – It is highlighted in arumpadham that nampiLLai explains this sequence keeping gIthA slOkam 4.6 “ajOpisan“) Thus, depending upon the principles explained by kaNNan emperumAn in 4th adhyAyam of srI bhagavath gIthA, AzhwAr explains that emperumAn descends in avathArams such as srI rAma, krishNa et al and is most easily approachable.
 So, you all, approach him.

 - Even amongst the avathArams, krishNAvathAram is the pinnacle of nIrmai/saulabhyam (simplicity – easy approachability).
-Even in that, skipping those aspects which reveal his supremacy, AzhwAr is focussing fully on nagarakshOba (disturbances in the town) due to his navanIthachaurya (butter theft).
-Though AzhwAr was focussed on instructing others, due to having a tender heart, he became mesmerized in krishNa’s butter theft and became speechless.
+Even in that, skipping those aspects which reveal his supremacy, AzhwAr is focussing fully on nagarakshOba (disturbances in the town) due to his navanIthachaurya (his habit of stealing butter).
+Though AzhwAr was focussed on instructing others, due to having a tender heart, he became mesmerized in krishNa’s act of stealing butter and became speechless.

 Each pAsuram is discussed subsequently.